debbyca/debbyca.github.io/_posts/2020-06-23-note-taking.md

 category: Note-taking
 ---

 I've tried almost all note-taking apps on the market that I could get my hands on.
-Just this year I have tried Joplin, Standard Notes, Inkdrop, Notion, Numbus Note, Obsidian, and Roam Research.
+Just this year I have tried Joplin, Standard Notes, Inkdrop, Notion, Nimbus Note, Obsidian, and Roam Research.
 This led to a lot of time spent fiddling with tools rather than getting actual notes taken.

 <!-- more -->